 The level of available or untied cash is expressed as cash and investment holdings after allowance for restricted assets.
 Assets, generally cash, may be externally or internally restricted.
 External restrictions are usually imposed by an external or legislative requirement that funds be spent for a specific purpose.
 This may include unspent grant funds that have been provided to Council for the delivery of a particular project or service, funds collected as developer contribution under 7.11 Developer Contributions (formerly S94) or surpluses achieved in the delivery of domestic waste.
 In some of these instances, Council is also required to restrict investment earnings that are generated by these cash holdings.
 Internal restrictions are funds that Council has determined will be used for a specific future purpose such as the future replacement of waste facilities.
-A comprehensive review of internal restrictions was undertaken in 2009 that resulted in Council resolving to rationalise a number of internally restricted assets.
+A comprehensive review of internal restrictions was undertaken in 2009 and Council resolved to rationalise several internally restricted assets.
 This approach was consistent with the introduction of improved management of capital works through a centralised process and a longer term planning focus.
 The current Long Term Financial Plan maintains this approach.
-The following table shows anticipated restrictions and the subsequent table outlines the nature funding and purpose of the current internally restricted asset funds.
+The table following shows anticipated restrictions and subsequent table outlines the nature, funding and purpose of current internally restricted asset funds.